webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 == Introduction ==

-[http://webplatform.org/ WebPlatform Docs] is now close to a year of life.
+[http://webplatform.org/ WebPlatform Docs] is now close to a year old.
 The goal of this document is to describe the current health of the system and how we can make it better.

 As [http://blog.webplatform.org/2012/10/building-web-platforms-infrastructure/ Ryan described in the launch post], we can see a year later that the structure is handling the load fairly well.